 The work on PID is very special.
 When you first have chosen a solutions (for example a URI pattern), you should not change it, even if the chosen solution is not optimal (because it is persistent and should not be changed in the lifetime of the object).
 So any additional best practise is urgent.

-#11 Updated by Marc Leobet almost 5 years ago
+#11 Updated by Marc Leobet over 5 years ago

 - File ToR of French GT URI.doc added